Last Updated on November 7, 2023 by admin

 1. American Football

 It was established in New Jersey in 1869.
 This sport will always be the most popular in America.
 The annual Super Bowl is America’s most anticipated game.
 The 2019 NFL Draft set a record for the most-watched NFL draft of all time, with around 6.1 million viewers.
+For enthusiasts looking to experience the thrill of the game live, there’s more information at TicketSmarter on securing your spot at upcoming matches.
 The Super Bowl attracts not only players but also a plethora of performances featuring famous pop stars such as Justin Timberlake, Lady Gaga, Katy Perry and more.
 According to the last survey, about 40% of American citizens enjoy American football.

 American Football The NFL ranks among the top 5 most traumatic sports along with freestyle fighting (MMA).
 Although athletes from NFL clubs wear sturdy protective clothing, that doesn’t make them immune to injuries and injuries.
 Also often, in order to build the masses, players lead unhealthy lifestyles.